What is love?

 Finally, we come to consummate love, also known as complete love.
 If all three aspects of love are present in the relationship, congratulations!
 You have reached a complete love.

 Shapes May Change Over Time

 The presence or absence of these three aspects is just one way to classify or describe a relationship.
 Within these descriptions is a lot of wiggle room.
-The amount of passion that you may experience in one romantic relationship may be different than the amount of passion that you experience in the previous romantic relationship.
+The amount of passion or satisfaction that you may experience in one romantic relationship may be different than the amount of passion that you experience in the previous romantic relationship.
 These aspects may also change over time.
 We have all seen, heard, or experienced a love story that started out as a friendship.
-Maybe you did not have the intention of turning companionate love into a passionate relationship - but once that passion enters the relationship, there’s no denying that the relationship and love have changed.
+Maybe you did not have the intention of turning companionate love into a passionate relationship – but once that passion enters the relationship, there’s no denying that the relationship and love have changed.

 Aspects of love may also fade out over time.
 A couple experiencing complete love may find themselves engaging in sexual activity less and the passion dying out.
 They are still committed to each other and have a warmth that keeps them together, but temporarily (or permanently) they just don’t experience that arousal or motivation to be physically intimate.